zcallz/datathon-2025/README.md

 ### Final Version of the README Text

 This text will clearly demonstrate the project's purpose, the methods used, and why each technique was so effective to potential employers and other data scientists.
+It has been prepared for the guncelsonkod.py file.

 # Data Science Competition Project: User Session Value Prediction